 Our Ongoing Commitment to Diversity, Inclusion and Belonging

 On June 3, 2020, we announced four commitments in support of the Black Lives Matter movement and took a stand against systemic racism.
-While I’m proud of our progress and the work our teams have done, I am resolute in acknowledging the fact that we still have a long way to go, as a company and as a global society.
+While we're proud of our progress and the work our teams have done, we are resolute in acknowledging the fact that we still have a long way to go, as a company and as a global society.

 Agreeing to do better is not a one-time commitment or statement.
 It takes consistent effort, action and follow through.
 Below are a few high level updates on our commitments and some additional information on our aspirational goals to continue to hold ourselves accountable going forward.